Superannuation and Age Pension changes from July 2021

 A new financial year brings updated thresholds for a range of super measures.
 Take a look at the new numbers to check for opportunities.
 Read more.

-The transfer balance cap limits the amount you can transfer from your super savings into a tax-free pension.
-The cap is currently $2m but you may have a different cap… Read more.
+The transfer balance cap limits the amount of your super savings you can invest in a tax-free pension for retirement.
+Read more.

-The transfer balance cap limits the amount you can transfer from your super savings into a tax-free pension.
-The cap is currently $2m but you may have a different cap… Read more.
+The transfer balance cap limits the amount of your super savings you can invest in a tax-free pension for retirement.
+Read more.

 Your total super balance determines whether you can use a range of valuable super measures.
 Learn how it works and what you could be eligible for.
 Read more.